Joblivion/algorithms-and-data-structures-1/README.md

 # Goals of the project
 This is a personal project.
 My goal is to understand the elementary data structures and algorithms better by coding them in an object oriented manner.
-I've chosen C++ because so far I enjoy the liberty of being able to do a wide scale of thing with a single language.
+I've chosen C++ because so far I enjoy the liberty of being able to do a wide range of tools with a single language.

 # The plan
 To implement: